 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
-Emphasis is placed on the concepts of acid-base, metabolism, cellular regulation, oxygenation, infection, stress/coping, health-wellness-illness, communication, caring interventions, managing care, safety, guality improvement, and informatics.
+Emphasis is placed on the concepts of acid-base, metabolism, cellular regulation, oxygenation, infection, stress/coping, health-wellness-illness, communication, caring interventions, managing care, safety, quality improvement, and informatics.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.

-NUR 113 Family Health Concepts
+NUR 113 Family Health Concepts 3 0 6 5

-Prerequisites "C" or better earned in BIO 168, BIO 169, BIO 275, ENG 111, PSY 150, and PSY 241 and "B" or better earned in NUR 111, NUR 112, NUR 114 and NUR 117 or NUR 215 ENG 112 or ENG 114 Corequisites
+Prerequisites "C" or better earned in BIO 168, BIO 169, BIO 275, ENG 111, PSY 150, and PSY 241 and "B" or better earned in NUR 111, NUR 112, NUR 114 and NUR 117 or NUR 215

+Corequisites ENG 112